 [chapel project] [context 1966]

-[1970] Between 28 June and 27 September, six exhibitions and eight performances, concerts and lectures were held.
-A catalogue and invitation cards were made by the “creative group of the Chapel Exhibitions”.
-Many articles and news appeared about the saving of the chapel and its turning into an exhibition space although not much was said about the exhibited works.
+[1970] Many articles and news appeared about the saving of the chapel and its turning into an exhibition space although not much was said about the exhibited works.
 In an article which criticized the performances, a journalist to Somogyi Néplap raised the issue of the authorization of the programs.
 The local council showed inclination to assist Galántai in the setting the churchyard in order.
-The “R-Exhibition” held in Budapest in December had a considerable effect on the next year’s program.

 [1971] Between 1 June and 12 September, twelve exhibitions, several concerts, poetry recitals and theatrical performances were held.
 Flyers were printed to announce the Studio Exhibitions with quotes about the “living Hungarian avant-garde” on the overleaf.
 Due to the “R-Exhibition” the number of the participating artists increased and the events grew into a sort of “movement”.
 Some groups even published a catalogue.
 As early as spring, the county council started to take steps against the programs of the Chapel Exhibitions which turned into an open attack by July with an article published by Somogyi Néplap.
 The avant-garde artists and the representatives of cultural policy had a meeting in Budapest in autumn.
 The Department of the Fine and Applied Arts promised to judge the works to be exhibited next year when requested.